espocrm/documentation/docs/administration/moving-to-another-server.md

 # Moving EspoCRM to another server

-Follow these steps to move EspoCRM to another server:
+Follow these steps to move EspoCRM to another server.

 ### Step 1.
 Backup files